-Input Configuration Attribute Туре Meaning Compression string Compression method (and sometimes quality level) to be used.
-Each output file format may have a different set of possible compression methods that are accepted. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer. oiio:BitsPerSample int Requests that the data in the file use a particular bits-per-sample that is not directly expressible by the ImageSpec.format or any of the usual C data types, for example, requesting 10 bits per sample in the output file. oiio:dither int If nonzero and writing UINT8 values to the file from a source buffer of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:RawColor int If nonzero, when writing images to certain formats that support or dictate non-RGB color models (such as YCbCr), this indicates that the input passed by the app will already be in this color model, and should not be automatically converted from RGB to the designated color space as the pixels are written. oiio:UnassociatedAlpha int If nonzero and writing to a file format that allows or dictates unassociated alpha/color values, this hint indicates that the pixel data that will be passed are already in unassociated form and should not automatically be "un-premultiplied" by the writer in order to conform to the file format's need for unassociated data.
+Input Configuration At- Type Meaning tribute Compression string Compression method (and sometimes quality level) to be used.
+Each Compression Sumg output file format may have a different set of possible compression methods that are accepted. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by writing to a memory buffer. oiio:BitsPerSample int Requests that the data in the file use a particular bits-per-sample that is not directly expressible by the ImageSpec.format or any of the usual C data types, for example, requesting 10 bits per sample in the output file. oiio:dither int If nonzero and writing UINT8 values to the file from a source buffer of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:RawColor int If nonzero, when writing images to certain formats that support or dic- tate non-RGB color models (such as YCbCr), this indicates that the input passed by the app will already be in this color model, and should not be automatically converted from RGB to the designated color space as the pixels are written. oiio:UnassociatedAlpha int If nonzero and writing to a file format that allows or dictates unassoci- ated alpha/color values, this hint indicates that the pixel data that will be passed are already in unassociated form and should not automati- cally be "un-premultiplied" by the writer in order to conform to the file format's need for unassociated data.